dmschulman/dmschulman.github.io/_posts/2008-11-16-MacDailyNews-more-like-MacDailySnooze.md

 MacDailyNews hard-hitting in-depth analysis of the Blackberry's features versus the iPhone, includes some of the following:

-> MacDailyNews Take: Since when is RIM is a touch-screen titan?
+> **MacDailyNews Take**: Since when is RIM is a touch-screen titan?

 > But when it comes right down to it, the BlackBerry Storm will be the superior mobile device and represents a true iPhone killer, Hickey bloviates; presumably with a straight face.

 > Hickey gives five so-called reasons why the BlackBerry Storm is a true iPhone killer:

-> 1. It has a better camera.
+> 1) It has a better camera.

 > **MacDailyNews Take**: Yawn.
 If you care anything at all about photography, you use a real camera, not a phone.
 For quick shots, iPhone is fine and is in no danger of being killed off by phones with marginally or even markedly better cameras.
 Strike one.

-> 2. BlackBerry set the gold standard for corporate e-mail.
+> 2) BlackBerry set the gold standard for corporate e-mail.

 > **MacDailyNews Take**: Puleeze. iPhone can and does send corporate email all day long.
 Yes, even with Exchange support.
 This is not a reason why iPhone will be killed.
 Strike two.